Sometimes people do questionable things.

 Apply your term of choice- whether it’s ‘cringeworthy’, ‘douche chills’, or ‘just plain awkward’, when we see it or hear about it we usually wish we hadn’t.
 Sunday night was one of those moments.

-I went to a national chain sports bar/restaurant with Googs to watch the WWE “Tables Ladders and Chairs” Pay-Per-View.
+I went to a national chain sports bar/restaurant with a friend to watch a WWE Pay-Per-View event.
 Believe it or not, that’s not the cringeworthy part yet.
-And it was a Buffalo Wild Wings, I don’t know why I’m being coy.
+And it was a Buffalo Wild Wings, I have no idea why that was the part I kept secret.

 While others were there to watch the WWE event, most were tuned in to the New England Patriots vs. San Francisco 49ers Sunday Night Football game.
 Just before kickoff, embattled NBC announcer Bob Costas made it known that the President was about to make a speech addressing the Newtown tragedy.
 When Obama’s telecast began, NBC would switch over from the football game to air the speech, while game coverage would move to CNBC until the conclusion of the presidential address.